 It can be difficult to keep emotions out of these kinds of disputes, especially since many business partners commonly have an established friendship outside of the business.

 However, it is critical to set emotions aside and focus only on the business relationship and the business itself.
-Letting emotions cloud one’s judgment can impede one’s ability to listen and understand – which, in turn, can prevent business partners from reaching a solution.
+Letting emotions cloud your judgment can impede your ability to understand – which, in turn, can prevent business partners from reaching a solution.